turlodales/BlueBoard-2/README.md

 why am i putting is on github:

-for one resaon only extra backup i have the project on my mac mini, my own freenas server, and github so if any one of them gets cruppted i have backup saved.
+for one resaon only extra backup i have the project on my mac mini 2012, my MacBook Pro 2012 my own freenas server system, and github so if any one of them gets cruppted i have backup saved.

 My own road map
 - [x] Step 1 = Get read me finished